 Both the process and the result of this participative project are in keeping with the goal of the La Collection : l’art de partager program, which is the democratization of visual arts.

-Films on art related to the theme of the exhibitions will be presented in partnership with the International Festival of Fims on Art.
+Films on art related to the theme of the exhibitions could be presented in partnership with the International Festival of Fims on Art.
 A synergy exists between works of arts and films about art, enriching both creative fields simultaneously.

 Watch for our calendar!